coderie/coderie-site/docs/frontend-workflow.md

 ---todo-item.js
 ```

+### Building with webpack
+Run `webpack --watch` to run an initial build of webpack and signal webpack to watch the entry point files.

 ### Loading files on demand with webpack
 Webpack can work similar to AMD, allowing us to load javascript modules on demand vs bundling everything into a single file.